 THC or Delta-9 THC represents the principal psychoactive compound present in marijuana.
-THC, as an acronym, unwinds to “Delta nine tetra hydro cannabinol”, its scientific name.
-In the market, however, and in everyday speech, we use a famous handy nickname for it: simply, THC.
+THC is an acronym, which unwinds to its scientific name “Delta nine tetra hydro cannabinol”.
+In the market, however, and in everyday speech, we use a popular handy nickname calling it simply “THC”.

 Delta-9 THC (tetrahydrocannabinol) is there in marijuana to make us high when we smoke weed, eat weed as edibles, or otherwise consume it.

 If you’ve just hit, and you suddenly start feeling an increase in imagination and an over-positive mood; troubles are far away; if a favorite movie involves you more than usual, or you desperately want to play a video game, or express your avalanching creativity in a drawing — it means the weed is good and rich with THC, and it’s kicked in.

 For more than 12,000 years, people smoke marijuana for creativity, spirituality, and merely fun, and also we leverage the outstanding medical properties of weed, just along with the general highness THC gifts to us.

 Boaters smoke weed, filmmakers definitely smoke weed, game designers, artists, poets, executive managers, and craftsmen — everyone smokes weed.
 Yeah, the latter two need a lot of creativity to keep going!
 The software developers of this website, marketers, designers, and copywriters love toking as well.
 The whole world.

 It depends greatly on what you call “addictive”, but just… er… Everything is addictive: social networks are addictive, the morning coffee is way addictive, and the Sun in the sky is addictive beyond imaginable.

 The Cambridge dictionary defines the word: